UAE: More rainfall expected this evening as temperatures soar to 49.4°C

 The NCM's weather bulletin stated, "Low clouds will appear on the Eastern coast areas, with a probability of some convective clouds forming by afternoon, which will be associated with rainfall over some Eastern and Southern areas of the country on Monday."

-On the first day of Eid Al Adha, UAE recorded its highest temperature of the year, reaching 49.4°C in Sweihan (Al Ain) in Abu Dhabi at 2:45pm.
+The first day of Eid Al Adha recorded its highest temperatures of the year, hitting 49.4°C in Sweihan, Abu Dhabi at 2:45pm.
 As per weather experts, the UAE is also likely to see increased rainfall and occasional hailstorm as the summer weather progresses.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.